FAQ’S & CONTACT US

 19. Can I start with Level I Certificate Program, then change it later?

 Absolutely.
 To make changes to your training package, please contact us.
 Behind the scenes, changing your training program requires staff time and supervision.
 An administrative fee of $45 will be charged for the implementation of changes after an initial purchase (excluding webinars).

-27. Which title will I earn when I complete the TBHI Certificate Program?
+20. Which title will I earn when I complete the Telehealth.org Certificate Program?

-Earn your certificate as a Board Certified Telehealth Professional Level II *.
+Earn your certificate as a Board Certified Telehealth Professional (BCTP-I, II, or III) *.
 This designation** is increasingly used to recognize our graduates for having completed the most comprehensive and research-based post-graduate training program available anywhere today.

 *Certification Mark Pending

-**Fees for this credential are included in the fee for your TBHI training.
+**Fees for any of these credentials are included in your Telehealth.org training fee.
 Testing for the credential is accomplished by passing each course’s post-test with a grade of 80% or higher.
-Post-tests can be taken as many times as needed within the paid access period.
-Extended access periods are available with a modest fee.
-This credential is valid for 3 years and requires annual renewal for a fee of $40 per year.
-Annual renewal requires an additional 3 hours of training from the Telebehavioral Health Institute.
-Once credentialed, your name and credentials (Level I or Level II) will be made available through a trademarked search engine, and you will be eligible to have your name and profile added to TBHI’s Professional Directory at no additional cost for 1 year.
+Post-tests can be taken up to three times during your paid access period.
+Extended access periods are available for a modest fee.
+This credential is valid for three years and requires annual renewal for a fee of $40 per year.
+Annual renewal requires an additional three hours of training from Telehealth.org.

 After completing the courses required for the Certificate Programs: Level I, Level II and All Access Pass, send us a request to manually verify your certificate completion.
 If you have used the instalment payment program, your entire course payment fee must be paid in full.
 Please give us 3-5 business days to complete your account verification.